abhilash14001/Cafe_Table_Booking_Aplication/README.md

 "I work here.
 I want to change booking details with ease.
 This will help me meet customer requests ."
 "I'm an admin.
 I want to study booking trends to improve our table layouts."
 "I'm a manager.
 I need to block off times for upkeep or special events.
 This will stop customers from booking during these times."

+Example -
+Customer: Darren
+Background: Cafe Manager constantly busy, 38
+Tech-savvy: High
+Shift frequency: 6 days a week
+Pain points: Too busy needs automated delagation

+Story Refinemen: Initial Story: "As a cafe manager, i need to see upcoming bookings to plan staff schedules well."
+Refined Story: "As someone in a demanding role, I want to roster staff accordingly without too much guess work" Final Story: "As someone in a demanding role, I want to be able to see booking trends and have special requests known before the customer arrives"

 # Wireframes